EVEREST | Nepal

 - State of the art lightweight oxygen systems

-- The best weather forecasts money can buy
+- The best weather forecasting on the mountain

-- Trek accommodations at some of the finest teahouses in the Khumbu
+- Trek accommodations at the finest teahouses in the Khumbu Valley

-- The leading Everest Base Camp set up with dedicated 'Hotel Manager' at Base Camp to ensure camp is maintained
+- Luxury EBC set up with dedicated manager to ensure camp is maintained

 - Unlimited 3rd party wifi available for purchase